mooshu1x2/goodgames/goodgames/README.md

     cd goodgames
     virtualenv env
-    source env/bin/activate  # run this command every time before working on project pip install -r requirements/dev.txt
+    source env/bin/activate  # run this command every time before working on project pip install -r requirements.txt
     ```

-4. Change credential in `settings/dev.py`.
-Use your postgres username and password for fields `USER` and `PASSWORD` in `dev.py` file.
+4. Change credentials in `goodgames/settings.py`.
+Use your postgres username and password for fields `USER` and `PASSWORD` in `settings.py` file.

 5. Create an empty postgres database and run database migration.
     ```
     sudo -i -u (username)
     createdb goodgames
-    python manage.py migrate --settings=settings.dev
+    python manage.py migrate
     ```

 6. Seed the database with some data to work with.